Support structures for people with disabilities

 Structures in France

-Authorized spaces per year
+Places authorized per year

 • Listen and advise.

-• Foster the sharing of experiences.
+• Encourage the sharing of experiences.

-• Foster social and civic participation.
+• Encourage social and civic participation.

 • Promote and support the inclusion of people.